om-network/components/README.md

 ### How to contribute a component?
 - Create a thing on OM.Network
 - Convert the thing to a component type.
-Once converted, you will be given a component token e.g oXt7-testing
+Once converted, you will be given a component `token e.g oXt7-testing`
-- Click copy next to the field token to copy the token to your clipboard
+- Click copy next to the field token to copy the `token` to your clipboard
 - Clone this repository (om.network/components)
-- Create a new folder name {token} all lowercase letters
+- Create a new folder name `{token}` all lowercase letters
 - Once completed, submit a pull request to this repository.

 ### How to get started?
-- Copy the example folder
+- Copy the `example` folder
-- Rename the folder to {token}
+- Rename the folder to `{token}`
 - Start storybook yarn storybook.
 - Develop

 ### When can users use your components in their pages?
 Maintainers (@thachp @lnguyenfx) review your pull request.
 If approved and merged, it will be included to the changelog.md under a new version.
-A user then compares the version number with the builder version display in the footer of {yourdomainname}/builder
+A user then compares the version number with the builder version display in the footer of `https://{yourdomainname}/builder`

 ### How is a component approved?
 - Maintainers look for nots (shall nots, should nots)